pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

     @app.route("/", methods=["GET", "POST"])
     def file_summer_page():

-As usual, we define a view
+As usual, we define a view.

         if request.method == "POST":